googlesamples/easypermissions/README.md

 ### Basic

-To begin using EasyPermissions, have your Activity implement the `EasyPermissions.PermissionCallbacks` and override the following methods:
+To begin using EasyPermissions, have your Activity (or Fragment) implement the `EasyPermissions.PermissionCallbacks` and override the following methods:

 ```java